 - 1. Cover page includes: - a.
 Title of the proposed project. - b.
 Student's name, program and year in the program, name of research mentor and any other faculty involved in the project. - c.
 Signature of the research mentor approving the research study.
-By signing, the mentor confirms that he/she has read the proposal in full, contributed guidance as needed, and that the application is worthy of funding.
-The mentor further agrees to provide sufficient oversight and support from start up to dissemination and will ensure that the project is completed if funded. - 2.
+By signing, the mentor confirms that they have read the proposal in full, contributed guidance as needed, and that the application is worthy of funding.
+The mentor further agrees to provide sufficient oversight and support from start up to dissemination and will ensure that the project is completed if funded.
+Also, the mentor agrees to ensure that a final progress report is submitted by September 1, 2024. - 2.
 Abstract/Summary of the project (not to exceed 250 words) - 3.
 Narrative/Project Description (not to exceed 2 pages excluding "timeline") Must include the following sections - a.
 Background/significance: Use a succinct review of relevant current literature to highlight the research gap or otherwise provide compelling support for the need for this project. - b.
 Study Aims: Must be measurable and clearly emerge from the background provided/ research gap identified.
 Limit aims to those which can be reasonably answered within the scope of the project, considering the available resources and limited timeline. - c.
 Methods/Research Plan: Include a description of participants, measurement strategies, and the proposed statistical analysis plan indicating the proper inferential tests and margins of error.
 If power analysis is not appropriate for the project (for example, in case of a pilot study), include explanation on why it is not included.
-Applicants are encouraged to meet with Jonathan Baldwin (Jonathan-D-Baldwin @ouhsc.edu) to discuss power/statistical analyses prior to submitting their proposal.
+Applicants are encouraged to meet with Jonathan Baldwin (Jonathan-D-Baldwin@ouhsc.edu) to discuss power/statistical analyses prior to submitting their proposal.